Mammillaria vetula Mart.

 Mammillaria vetula subsp. vetula

-Mammillaria vetula is a small cactus that offsets freely to form large spiny clumps.
-Stems are blue-green, globose to cylindrical, up to 4 inches (10 cm) long, and up to 1.6 inches (4 cm) in diameter.
-Tubercles are bluntly conical, tipped with 1 to 2 brownish central spines, and 25 to 50 white radial spines.
+Mammillaria vetula is a small cactus with blue-green globose to cylindrical stems with bluntly conical tubercles tipped with clusters of spines.
+It offsets freely to form large spiny clumps.
+Stems are up to 4 inches (10 cm) long and 1.6 inches (4 cm) in diameter.
+Each areole bears 1 to 2 brownish central spines and 25 to 50 white radial spines.
 Flowers are pale yellow, up to 0.6 inches (1.5 cm) long, and up to 0.5 inches (1.3 cm) in diameter.
-They appear from spring to summer at the upper part of the plant.
+They appear in the upper part of the stems from spring to summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).